-- Be visible to your clients: There are many websites rich in video content and Flash, which register a poor performance when accessed through mobile devices.
-And with the grueling competition in the business world, businesses just cannot do with unpleasant user experience, because that may lead to client dissatisfaction and poor conversion rate.
+Be visible to your clients: There are many websites rich in video content and motion graphics, which register a poor performance when accessed through mobile devices.
+And with the grueling competition in the business world, businesses just cannot make do with unpleasant user experience, because that may lead to client dissatisfaction and poor conversion rate.

 Given the above reasons, almost every business would benefit by going mobile with their websites.
 But the following categories of business will probably reap more benefits than others with their mobile websites:

 Local businesses like restaurants will get an effective and customer-friendly means to communicate with their target customers through mobile websites.